‘Song Of The South’ Trends On Twitter In The Wake Of HBO Max Temporarily Pulling ‘Gone With The Wind’

 — Issac the King (@IssacFl94852488) June 10, 2020

-Another user pointed out that the Walt Disney Company is not the only major film studio with uncomfortable racial content in its library that didn’t raise eyebrows at the time, but has since garnered criticism.
+Another user pointed out that the Walt Disney Company is not the only major film studio with uncomfortable racial content in its library; content that didn’t raise eyebrows at the time, but has since garnered criticism.

 Hey Disney, look at what your cartoon rival Warner Brothers did with their controversial cartoons.
 THEY MADE A DISCLAIMER and continued to show them.
 Pretty easy to do this for Song of the South. #NeverForget #NotBeingErased pic.twitter.com/nrEf1hT78s